 Geoff Palachuk is an experienced litigator and construction dispute resolution strategist.
-He uses an array of creative problem-solving approaches to counsel owners, lenders, architects and general contractors through all phases of litigation, from risk evaluation to settlement strategy and trial.
+He uses an array of creative problem-solving approaches to counsel owners, lenders, design professionals, and contractors through all phases of dispute resolution, from risk evaluation to mediation or trial.
 READ MORE

-Geoff previously worked as an insurance attorney, where he represented Pacific Northwest utility and railroad companies.
-With this experience, he has built a methodical approach to risk spotting and helping clients eliminate or reduce their exposure to liability.
+Geoff previously worked as an insurance defense attorney, where he represented utility and railroad companies.
+With that experience, he has built a methodical approach to risk spotting and helping clients eliminate or reduce their exposure to liability.

 A Pacific Northwest native, Geoff is an avid volunteer in his community.
-He holds leadership positions in local bar associations and previously served on the King County Young Lawyers Division Board of Trustees.
+He holds leadership positions in local and national bar associations and frequently authors publications related to construction law.

 Washington State Court of Appeals, Division III, Summer Clerk

 Leadership Council on Legal Diversity, Pathfinder (2020)

 Microsoft & Hispanic National Bar Association IP Law Society, Fellow (2014-Present)

 National Association of Industrial and Office Properties (NAIOP), Washington Chapter, Emerging Leader (2014-2018)